migbar/broadcastic/README.md

 So, you need to get an account with Pusher and configure your app with their keys.
 Please read [their documentation on how to set this up](https://github.com/pusher/pusher-gem)

-- Sync/Async
+### Sync/Async
 Broadcastic will detect if it is running inside of an EM loop and if so, use pusher's async style of invocation.
 If the server you are running is an evented server such as Thin, you are all set.

 If you are running on a non-evented server, Broadcastic will revert to calling Pusher in a synchronous style.

 ### Global
- - The intent of broadcastic is to make it very easy to push ActiveRecord style callbacks to your pusher connected clients using minimal code in your ActiveRecord models.
+The intent of broadcastic is to make it very easy to push ActiveRecord style callbacks to your pusher connected clients using minimal code in your ActiveRecord models.

-### broadcasting ActiveRecord changes:
+### Broadcasting ActiveRecord changes
 There are a few options when setting what you when you want to broadcast and who do you want to broadcast to.

 The following example will broadcast an event to all users with a role of :admin after a new Product record is inserted into the